dailymotion/hands-on-diagnosing-golang-apps/step-6/README.md

 ![trace events](trace-events.png)

 Most of the time is taken by the `G50` goroutine, but that's already what we can see from the graph on top.
-The interesting part here is the number of `syscall` occurences: **29**.
+The interesting part here is the number of `syscall` occurrences: **29**.
 Let's click on the `syscall` link, and then select the `self time` radio input, to see the list of syscalls:

 ![trace syscalls](trace-syscalls.png)